Watch Now: Which Technology Will Benefit Your Events Right Now?

-, you will hear from experts who can address the latest tech tools that can optimize communication and engagement.
-Register now!
+Check out Northstar's recent webinar, "Which Technology Will Benefit Your Events Most Right Now?"
+You will hear from experts about the latest tech tools that can optimize communication and engagement.
+Watch now!

 Hybrid events are a big part of our future and we must get better at them.
 According to Northstar Meetings Group's latest PULSE Survey, 36 percent of meeting professionals polled said they are currently planning hybrid events, while 15 percent intend to host a hybrid gathering and 22 percent are considering them.